marcoroth/dependabot-bump-together-action/README.md

 # Dependabot Bump Together GitHub Action

-GitHub Action to bump multiple dependencies with [Dependabot](https://dependabot.com) in a single pull request.
+GitHub Action to bump multiple dependencies from either the same or mulitple package managers with [Dependabot](https://dependabot.com) in a single pull request.

 ## Example usage